rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChickenAndWhiteBeanChili.rst

 Directions
 ----------

-1. Add butter and oil to a large skillet placed over medium-high heat.
-Once hot, add chicken, season well with salt and pepper, and once browned all over, add onion, garlic, jalapeno, banana peppers, cumin, oregano and coriander and cook for three to four minutes or until onions and pepper have softened.
+1. Melt butter and oil in a large skillet over medium-high heat.
+Once hot, add chicken, season well with salt and pepper, and brown all over.
+Add onion, garlic, jalapeno, banana peppers, cumin, oregano and coriander; cook until onions and pepper have softened, three to four minutes.
-2. Transfer chicken mixture, beans, canned chillies, and chicken broth to a six-quart slow cooker, cover it, and cook on low for four hours.
+2. Transfer chicken mixture, beans, canned chillies, and chicken broth to a six-quart slow cooker; cover and cook on low for four hours.
-3. Uncover and slightly mash some of the white beans using the back of a wooden spoon.
-Cover and cook on high for 30 minutes or until slightly thickened.
+3. Uncover and slightly mash some of the white beans with the back of a wooden spoon.
+Cover and cook on high until slightly thickened, 30 minutes.
 4. Serve topped with cilantro, diced avocado, sour cream, corn chips, thinly sliced radish and lime wedges.
-Enjoy!